 Founder President of the Socialist Medical Association (SMA) 1930-51 Somerville Hastings led the organisation for the first 25 years.
 His career combined medical and political expertise.
 He was an aural surgeon at the Middlesex Hospital and also a Member of the London County Council and Chairman of its Hospitals and Medical Services Committee at a time when the LCC was developing its municipal health services and hospitals.
 He was a Member of Parliament first for Reading and later for Barking.
 He was also a keen botanist and photographer.

-An account and appreciation of Hastings contributions can be found in “Why a National Health Service?” and in Socialist Proposals for Health Reform in Inter-War Britain: the Case of Somerville Hastings.
+An account and appreciation of Hastings contributions can be found in “Why a National Health Service?”, at Healthcare in Hackney, and in Socialist Proposals for Health Reform in Inter-War Britain: the Case of Somerville Hastings.

 First Aid for the Trenches 1917

 Alpine Plants At Home 1908

 Toadstools at Home 1907 60 photographs from nature